preetamkajalrout/ui5-middleware-destination/README.md

 - [x] Support WebIDE destination files
 - [x] Support entryPath
 - [x] Support relative path settings
-- [x] Use of environment variables
+- [ ] Use of environment variables for credentials
 - [ ] Possible use of flp sandbox
 - [x] Documentation on how to use the module